FormidableLabs/spectacle/docs/content/basic-concepts.md

 The bare minimum you'll want to use to build your presentation are the `Deck` element and a `Slide` element.
 Each `Slide` represents a slide within your presentation `Deck` (the entire slideshow).

-To see a complete example of a presentation written in JSX, please check out our [sample JSX presentation](../../examples/js/index.js).
+To see a complete example of a presentation written in JSX, please check out our [sample JSX presentation](https://github.com/FormidableLabs/spectacle/tree/task/rewrite/examples/js/index.js).

-You can also bootstrap a fresh project with `spectacle-boilerplate`:
+You can also bootstrap a fresh JSX project with `spectacle-boilerplate`:

 ```bash
 $ spectacle-boilerplate